peteroupc/peteroupc.github.io/random.md

 1. using a cryptographic RNG, preferably one with a security strength of `B` bits or greater, or
 2. if a noncryptographic RNG is otherwise appropriate, using a _high-quality PRNG_ that&mdash;
-    - admits `B`-bits seeds without shortening or compressing those seeds, and
+    - admits `B`-bit seeds without shortening or compressing those seeds, and
     - is initialized with a seed derived from data with at least **`B` bits of** [**_entropy_**](#Nondeterministic_Sources_and_Seed_Generation), or "randomness".

 For shuffling purposes, `B` can usually be calculated for different lists using the Python code in the [**appendix**](#Suggested_Entropy_Size); see also (van Staveren 2000, "Lack of randomness")<sup>[**(31)**](#Note31)</sup>.
 For example, `B` is 226 (bits) for a 52-item list.
 For shuffling purposes, an application MAY limit `B` to 256 or greater, in cases when variety of permutations is not important.